 This will not only protect against toddlers tipping the entire stove over (which luckily is still extremely difficult to do even without the brackets), but against the stove being shaken and causing the contents on top to potentially come crashing down.

 Obviously being a Dad I can't help but focus on young children but adults can sometimes instinctively grab the oven door handle when falling.
 Even taking a heavy pan out of the oven can lead to a hot pot coming crashing down by accidently hitting the oven door when it is open.

 While a stove tipping over is obviously not something that happens very often, I always advocate taking all reasonable steps to maximize safety in the home.
 As these brackets are included with every stove (and can be purchased at any hardware store) there is no reason for not installing them.
 Now if you will excuse me, I have a job to take care of.

 There are few things that I consider more important than providing outstanding home inspections: operating my business in a safe, legal, and ethical manner is one of them.
 I am extensively trained and experienced in working from heights thanks to my career in building operations and know how dangerous and difficult working at elevations can be.

 While there are some variables and subjectivity involved, such as snow or rain, there is no need to be subjective about what is considered a safe roof height to traverse: Nova Scotia’s laws prescribe the regulations involved in working from heights without a proper fall arrest system.
-In case you are wondering, yes, they apply to homeowners as well.
 Workplace Health and Safety Regulations - Occupational Health and Safety Act (Nova Scotia)